Eeshita-Pande/CleoWidget/README.md

  🏃‍♀️ Run CleoWidget.xcworkspace (found in the ios folder) using Xcode
 <h5 align="left">
 </p>
- ⚒ Either Build on the Simulator or Preview on StandardWidget.swift
+ ⚒ Build SpendUnderWidget on the Simulator
 </p>